 What is an Oscillator in Music

-An oscillator is a single cycle, basic wave form which is looped at an incredibly high rate to reproduce a specific pitch.
+An oscillator is an electronic device which generates a single cycle, basic wave form which is looped at an incredibly high rate to reproduce a specific pitch.
 The pitch is typically determined by whichever note you’re playing on your midi keyboard.

 This is essentially how a synthesizer constructs (or synthesizes) an audible tone.

 The shape of this wave form determines the tonal characteristics of the sound as we perceive it.

 Generally the rounder and more symmetrical the wave form, particularly when it resolves, the smoother the tone will be.

 Here I’ve opened Xfer Records’ Serum, an Advanced Wavetable Synthesizer which allows us to create wave forms out of any shape we can imagine.
 It’s excellent for creating our own synth sounds from the ground up, but it’s great for demonstrating what is an oscillator in music, as well.

 One of the presets allows you to cycle through all of the most basic wave form shapes.

 The shape of the sound wave itself determines the sound.

 As I covered in my break down of the various parts of a sound wave, the wave length ultimately determines the pitch.